Is Seoul safe to visit? A comprehensive safety guide

 By doing just a bit of research you can help yourself have a safe trip in South Korea.
 Experienced vacationers will already know the basics of visiting a foreign locale, but no matter how much you have traveled, adequate research from various sources is always advised to get the full picture.

 You are probably wondering, is South Korea safe?
 South Korea does not have any active travel advisories right now, but you should check to see what your own government recommends as well.
 According to the 2021 Global Peace Index, this country ranks 57th out of 163 countries.
 You can feel confident visiting South Korea and also Seoul since it is a very safe city with low crime rates.
-However, tourists will still need to look out for pickpockets, and some natural disasters can pose a threat to safety as well.

 Top petty crimes and scams in Seoul affecting tourists